JunoNgx/squish-a-froggy/README.md

 ## Description

-A fun exercise I found at work to re-create [an overly glamourous front-end implementation](https://twitter.com/jh3yy/status/1652077061530329089), with my own artistic spin.

-Another fun thing I did at work, inspired by [a suggestion](https://codepen.io/parcon/full/xqVYmB) from a co-worker.
+Another fun thing I did, inspired by [a suggestion](https://codepen.io/parcon/full/xqVYmB) from a co-worker for work fun-time.

 ## Stack